skudlur/rusty-riscy/README.md

 # rusty-riscy

-rusty-riscy is a performance testing and system resource monitoring tool written in Rust to benchmark RISC-V processors.
+rusty-riscy is a performance testing and benchmarking tool for RISC-V processors written in Rust.

 ## Objectives

-- To create a lightweight but highly functional tool to safely stress test CPUs and (potentially) memory and GPUs too.
+- To create a lightweight but highly functional tool to safely test RISC-V processors.
-- To use as few third-party dependencies as possible to achieve the same.

-**This tool is under development and is not advised to be used on anything but a virtual machine.
+**This tool is under development and is not advised to be used on anything but a QEMU environment.
 The repository owner is not responsible for any damage caused to your machines.**

-**THIS TOOL IS UNDER DEVELOPMENT**